Funding our biggest vision for visual collaboration

 Last year the revenue team at Spotify could no longer do OKR planning face-to-face.
 So Emem Adjah, then global head of monetization, made the workshop digital with Mural.
 She facilitated exercises with her team, connecting the dots between the company vision and its impact on revenue.
 She ran breakout sessions for brainstorming and prioritizing key results.
 Doing this work with her team online saved time.
 It also fostered alignment by putting everyone on the same virtual page.
 Emem’s team discovered they could continue working in this new way.
 They could combine methods and visual collaboration whenever and wherever they wanted.

 Stories like these are becoming very common:

 Thoughtworks’ global leadership had to forgo their prioritization offsite, so they quickly pivoted and discovered they could take that off site online.
-Here’s how it went.
+Here’s how thoughtworks pivoted.

 Booz Allen adapted their PI planning workshop to work for 300+ remote participants (all new to remote workshops).
 Once the dust settled, they delivered all quarterly commitments and increased delivery by 30%.
-Check it out.
+View the case study.